nebbles/js-sandbox/README.md

 <p><img height="50" src=".github/js-sandbox-logo.svg" alt="Sandbox Logo"></p>

-### Javascript Sandbox
+> 𝗝𝗦 𝘀𝗮𝗻𝗱𝗯𝗼𝘅 ∙ An assortment of javascript projects, challenges, tutorials

-The JS sandbox is a repository full of small projects, coding challenges, and tutorials I have done with javascript.
-These are made to be run in the browser (no server side stuff here) and so are viewable, just use the [view](#projects) links below.
+All code runs natively in the browser, although has not been checked for extensive backwards compatibility.
+There is no server-side code.
+All the projects are statically hosted by GitHub and can be seen by using the [view](#projects) links below.

 ## Projects